rcasanovan/iMarvel/README.md

 * Realm migration process: It would be nice to add a process to migrate the realm database to a new model (just in case you need to add a new field into the database)
 * Localizable files: This demo doesn't include the localizable files to translate the app to different languages.
+* Limit the number of retries for the api calls: This demo doesn't include a limitation for the number of retries while the app is doing the api calls.

 ## Programming languages && Development tools